trycatcher/cv/README.md

 - **Software Development Lead** @ [Tata Consultancy Services](https://www.tcs.com/) _(June 2002 - May 2006)

 ## Others
-- I co-organize a Clojure Meetup in Kolkata, India.
-It's on temporary hiatus due to Covid-19.
 - I am often tempted to move to Product Management since _building the right thing_ is always going to be much harder than _building the thing right_.
 I completed an online Digital Product Management track from Coursera in 2020, but i can't seem to give up code.
 - I can sometimes see in the dark when i get lost in a hike.